itsluminous/Music-Notes/README.md

 - **Error handling**: Graceful error recovery
 - **Data validation**: Client and server-side validation
 - **Import/Export**: Full backup and restore capabilities
+- **Authentication cache**: User authentication state is cached in browser localStorage for improved performance.
+The cache expires after 30 days (configurable via `NEXT_PUBLIC_CACHE_TTL_DAYS`) but automatically refreshes on each app visit.
+This prevents unnecessary loading states when switching tabs or during hot reloads in development.

 ## 🤝 Contributing